Bata Shoe Museum: History

-The museum's collection originated from the personal collections of Sonja Bata, which arose from her interest in the products produced by her husband's company, the Bata shoe company.
+The museum's collection originated from the personal collections of Sonja Bata, which arose from her interest in the products produced by her husband's company, the Bata shoe company originated by Tomáš Baťa.
 Sonja began collecting shoes shortly after her marriage to Thomas J. Bata in 1946, and their subsequent move to Toronto.
 The Bata family moved to Toronto in the 1940s in order to facilitate the company's expansion into Toronto and the Americas.
 In 1965, the company's headquarters was formally relocated from Zlín to Toronto (the company's headquarters was later relocated to Lausanne in 2002).

 By the late 1970s, the personal collection had grown to 1,500 pairs of shoes, overcrowding the company's storerooms.
 At the suggestion of a friend and anthropologist, Sonja Bata provided an endowment to establish the Bata Shoe Museum Foundation in 1979; an organization that would fund research into footwear and professionally manage the collection.
 Although the organization shared the same name as the Bata company, the foundation was established as a non-profit entity, legally separate from the Bata company.
 The foundation operated as a privately funded organization, as Sonja Bata opposed the creation of an institution reliant on public funds.
 The foundation (and later museum) is primarily funded from a trust created by the Batas' personal wealth.

 Since its establishment, the foundation set out to find a building to house the collection, exhibit footwear, and house calceology research centres.
 Early proposals to build the museum near the Ontario Science Centre, or the Harbourfront neighbourhood of Toronto were suggested, but were both rejected.
 Bata initially made a bid to build the museum at Harbourfront, although it faced public protest.
 In a conciliatory gesture, the Metropolitan Toronto council proposed the foundation drop the name Bata from the name of the museum, although Sonja Bata refused and abandoned plans to build the museum at Harbourfront.
 The collection was first publicly displayed in Toronto in 1992 at the Colonnade retail complex.
 The foundation contracted Moriyama & Teshima Architects to design a museum to house the collection, which was opened to the public on 6 May 1995.
 The cost to construct the building was not disclosed by the Bata family or the foundation, although estimates reported to be C$8 million to C$12 million.

 In January 2006, a pair of jewel-encrusted Indian majori slippers used by Sikandar Jah, along with a gold anklet, and toe ring were stolen from the museum.
 In 2006, the slippers were valued at approximately C$160,000, whereas the gold anklet was valued at C$45,000, and the toe ring at C$11,000.
 The stolen items were recovered several weeks later by the museum.